libbpf/bpfvv/HOWTO.md

 The "current" state is identified by the selected line in the instruction stream view.

 Remember that the verifier log is a trace through the program.
-This means that a particular instruction may be visited more than once, and the state at the same instruction at different point of execution is usually also different.
+This means that a particular instruction may be visited more than once, and the state at the same instruction (but a different point of execution) is usually also different.
 And so a log line roughly represents a particular point of the program execution, as interpreted by the BPF verifier.

 The verifier reports changes in the program state like this:
 ```